Posts

 Risk Allocation

 PPPs involve shared risks between the public and private sectors.
 However, misaligned risk allocation can lead to disputes or project failures.
 Effective contracts must define responsibilities for costs, delays, and performance.
 The Las Vegas Monorail illustrates what can happen when risk is underestimated.
 The 3.9-mile, 7-station line opened in July 2004 at a construction cost of $650 million, entirely privately financed by the non-profit Las Vegas Monorail Company.
-Peak ridership reached only 7.9 million in 2007, far short of the projected 19-20 million needed to cover operating costs.
+Peak ridership reached only 7.9 million in 2007, far short of the projected 19–20 million needed to cover operating costs.
 The system filed for bankruptcy in January 2010 and again in September 2020.
 It was transferred to the Las Vegas Convention and Visitors Authority (a public agency) in December 2020, which received $12 million in May 2025 to keep the line operating until 2035.
+The lesson is one of the more substantial in modern PPP literature: optimistic ridership projections in private-financed transit can collapse the entire deal when actual demand falls substantially short.

 Public Trust and Transparency